martin-svg/Phase-0-repo/README.md

-# Phase-0-repo Description
+# Phase-0 Description
 This is the first phase of for to re-learn how to use Github and Python.
 Projects in Phase-0-repo include:

 >> Build a Python Calculator
 Scope: Build a Calculator using VS Code, Python, and Github.
 Save the project in a GitHub Repository using Git Terminal commands.

-#Terminal Git Command Practice:
+>> Terminal Git Command Practice:
-Git commands to learn and practice include but are not limited too: git status -s git add . git add file1.txt
+# Git commands to learn and practice include but are not limited too:
+git status -s
+git add .
+git add file1.txt